sebhildebrandt/http-graceful-shutdown/README.md

 server = app.listen(...);
 ...

-// your personal cleanup function - must return a promise
+// your personal cleanup function
+// - must return a promise
+// - the input parameter is optional (only needed if you want to
+//   access the signal type inside this function)
-// this one takes one second to complete function cleanup(signal) {
+// - this function here in this example takes one second to complete function cleanup(signal) {
   return new Promise((resolve) => {
 	console.log('... called signal: ' signal);